Buda Castle: Era of Maria Theresa

 In 1748 Count Antal Grassalkovich, President of the Hungarian Chamber, appealed to the public to finish the derelict palace by means of public subscription.
 Palatine János Pálffy called upon the counties and cities to award grants for the project.
 The moment was favourable because relations between the Hungarian nobility and the Habsburgs were exceptionally good.
 The Hungarians supported Queen Maria Theresa in the dire need of the War of the Austrian Succession.
 The queen was grateful for this, and the new Royal Palace became the symbol of peace and friendship between the dynasty and the nation.

 The plans of the splendid, U-shaped Baroque palace with a cour d'honneur were drawn by Jean Nicolas Jadot, chief architect of the Viennese court.
-After 1753 the plans were modified by his successor, Nicolaus Pacassi.
+After 1753 the plans were modified by his successor, Nicolò Pacassi.
 Ignác Oraschek, master builder, who guided the works, and modified the plans according to his own ideas.
 The foundation stone of the palace was laid on 13 May 1749, which was the Queen's birthday.
 The work continued at a good pace until 1758, when financial difficulties caused a seven-year break.
 By that time only the interiors were left unfinished.
 According to surviving historical documents, the layout of the palace followed Jadot's signed plans of 1749.
-The façades, some interior elements and the St. Sigismund Chapel are the works of Nicolò Pacassi, while the special double false domes were probably planned by Oraschek, formerly the master builder of Count Grassalkovich.
+The façades, some interior elements and the St. Sigismund Chapel are the works of Pacassi, while the special double false domes were probably planned by Oraschek, formerly the master builder of Count Grassalkovich.
 Double false domes were typical features of the so-called Grassalkovich-type Baroque castles like Gödöllő.
 However, this feature was later removed from the palace.

 In 1764 the Queen visited the palace and allotted 20,000 thalers a year for the work, which recommenced in 1765 according to the plans of Franz Anton Hillebrandt.
-Hillebrand altered the cour d'honneur façade of the central wing in Rococo style.
+Hillebrandt altered the cour d'honneur façade of the central wing in Rococo style.
 In 1769 the St. Sigismund Chapel was consecrated and the palace was finished the same year.
 According to the aggregate statement of Grassalkovich, the costs were 402,679 forints.